Hautvillers where Dom Perignon invented the bubbles of champagne – or maybe not

 Some bubbles facts

 There are over 300 champagne villages, 17 have grand cru quality and 40 has a premier cru tag.
-This means that the soil is considered especially good for champagne production, all with Cru status on the label.
+This means that the soil is considered especially good for production, all with Cru status on the label.
 The current annual production exceeds 300 million bottles.